fleetdm/fleet/docs/Configuration/agent-configuration.md

 ## Scripts execution timeout

-The `scripts_timeout` key allows you to configure different timeout.
+The `scripts_timeout` key allows you to configure execution timeout.
 The maximum allowed timeout is `300` seconds.
+If the load balancer timeout is reached before the server timeout, the load balancer will terminate the connection and return an error to the client.

 - Default: `30` seconds